Arts on Prescription

 We currently offer the following Programmes:

 Each programme is made up of 12 weekly 2 hour art workshops.
 Workshops are small groups of up to 12 people led by professional artists and usually take place in local arts centres.
-Activities include drawing and painting, print-making and simple sculpture.
+Activities include drawing and painting, print-making, collage and simple sculpture.︎AoP Dance & Movement:

-We are running the new kind of Arts on Prescription course for adults which involves dance and movement!
-Following the success of our Autumn course last year, we have scheduled a new 10 week course starting in the Spring!
-Guided by professional dance artist Kate Taylor, she will lead gentle movement sessions bringing release for both body and mind to an uplifting playlist.
-No experience needed.
+Our newest Arts on Prescription course for adults which involves dance and movement!
+Guided by professional dance artist Kate Taylor, she will lead 10 weekly gentle movement sessions bringing release for both body and mind to an uplifting playlist.
+No experience required.

 With the class participants and Kate, there’s an energy in the room all the time,